cloud-gov/hhs-acf-uc-dashboard/README.md

 A demo application is on [cloud.gov](https://hhs-acf-uc-dashboard.apps.cloud.gov/).
 With permissions you can deploy with `cf push`.
 Getting access to the box can be done via `cf-ssh`.

+More detailed deployment information is available in [deploy.md](deploy.md).

 ## Security

 The application can be scanned locally via `brakeman`.
 Currently it is